 Château d’Azay-Le-Rideau was built between 1518 and 1527 by a rich banker – Gilles Berthelot.
 Located in the west area of the Loire Valley, Azay-Le-Rideau is a prime example of an early-Renaissance château: with the intention of living a luxurious life, the craftsmanship of the stonework is breath-taking, as are the beautiful windows.
-As you climb up the Italian-styled loggia staircase, you can admire the central courtyard and the staircase itself, which is also decorated with salamanders and ermines of François I. The castle was so luxurious that the king, François I, seized it, causing its owner to flee.
-By some miracle, the castle managed to survive the French revolution, making it an example of the royal lifestyle between the 16th and 19th century.
+As you climb up the Italian-styled loggia staircase, you can admire the central courtyard and the staircase itself, which is also decorated with salamanders and hermines of François I. The castle was so luxurious that the king, François I, seized it, causing its owner to flee.
+By some miracle, the castle managed to survive the French revolution, making it an example of the royal lifestyle between the 16th and 19th centuries.

 Villandry is the second most visited castle in the west side of Loire valley.
 It is famous for its extensive gardens, considered to be the best in the entire Loire Valley.
 Finished in 1536, Villandry was the last great Renaissance French castle built on the Loire.
 As another project financed by François I, the château and gardens were inspired by Italian Renaissance.
 The landscaped gardens are some of the finest in France, occupying 6 hectares, filled with beautifully manicured lime trees, ornamental vines, and fountains.

 The castle was built by Jean Le Breton, the finance minister of François I. Jean had served in Italy as an ambassador and had fallen in love with Italian Renaissance gardens.
 He razed the XIIth century castle that existed on the land, keeping only the old tower, to put up his own while designing Renaissance Italian-style gardens.